linode/docs/docs/guides/email/postfix/configure-spf-and-dkim-in-postfix-on-debian-9/index.md

     - The third section names the file containing the signing key for the domain.

     {{< note >}}
 The flow for DKIM lookup starts with the sender's address.
-The signing table is scanned until an entry pattern of the firts item that matches the address is found.
+The signing table is scanned until an entry pattern of the first item that matches the address is found.
 Then, the second item's value is used to locate the entry in the key table for the key information.
-For incoming mail the domain and selector are then used to find the public key TXT record in DNS and that public key is used to validate the signature.
+For incoming mail the domain and selector are used to find the public key TXT record in DNS.
+This public key is used to validate the signature.
 For outgoing mail the private key is read from the named file and used to generate the signature on the message.
 {{< /note >}}

 6. Create the trusted hosts file `/etc/opendkim/trusted.hosts`.
 Its contents need to be: